taylorbodin/ECE382_Lab1/README.md

 	min_max:							; Checks to see if R6 higher than max or lower than min tst		R6						; If R6 is negative (less than 0x0000 which is the min) jump to min jn		min
-	cmp		#0x00FF, R6				; If R6 higher or the same as max jump to max jhs		max
+	cmp		#max_val, R6				; If R6 higher or the same as max jump to max jhs		max
 	ret
 max:
-	mov.b	#0xFF, R6
+	mov.b	#max_val, R6
 	ret
 min:
-	mov.b	#0x00, R6
+	mov.b	#min_val, R6
 	ret

 ```

 "min_max" was my first use of subroutines in assembly.
 I saw a need for a subroutine because each operation, with the
 exception of CLR_OP, had the chance of breaking the min and max values established by functionality b requirements.
-Instead of putting this block into every operation, I chose to increase readability and reusablility by breaking
+Instead of putting this block into every operation, I chose to increase readability and reusability by breaking
 this requirement into a subroutine.
 Each operation makes a call to min_max after it has performed its operations
 and placed the result in R6.
 If R6 is greater than 0x00FF it writes 0xFF to R6 and returns.
 Likewise if R6 is negative,
 which is to say less than zero, then 0x00 is written to R6 and it returns.
 If neither is true min_max just returns
 without altering the value of R6.
 This function taught me the importance of working the bit versus the whole word.
-In this case we need to work with the whole word otherwise we can lose infomation.
+In this case we need to work with the whole word otherwise we can lose information.
 For instance, in the a functionality
 test case a result of one of the addition ops is 0x01FE.
 If I were to use cmp.b #0xFF, R6.
 Then R6 would be unaltered
 because 0xFE is less than 0xFF, when in reality R6 holds 0x01FE.
-I also learned to becareful with my use of tst.
+I also learned to be careful with my use of tst.
 I originally had it after the cmp which didn't work because cmp was setting the status flags I needed to check
 with tst which was screwing with my results.
 Luckily, the fix was as easy as putting tst first.